GuVictory/dev_ops_labs/Lab4.md

 > https://www.terraform.io/docs/cloud/guides/recommended-practices/index.html

 2. Create a `terraform` folder for your workspaces.
-3. Create a workspace for a Virtualbox provider for Terraform.
+3. Create a workspace for a vagrant provider for Terraform (required for convenient work with Virtualbox)`.
 * Install Virtualbox
 * Create a workspace.
-* Prepare .tf ﬁles with 3 VMs.
+* Prepare .tf ﬁles and Vagrantfile with 3 VMs for virtualbox.
 * Use terraform fmt, terraform validate.
-* Create a VMs.
+* Create VMs.

 4. Use the Github provider for Terraform.
 * Create a workspace for your Github project.